macintacos/chord-heavy-keymap/README.md

 ## Potential Future Improvements

-- Add proper support for Linux/Windows (Linux support is beta!)
+- Add proper support for Linux/Windows (Linux/Windows support is considered to be in beta, mostly because I don't have either OS so can't verify that they work properly!
+If there are problems, please open an issue!)
 - Create shortcuts that are based on specific file types, so that there is a "major mode" of sorts for them.
 Can start with HTML and go through other languages as I see fit; use the [Spacemacs layer keybindings](https://www.spacemacs.org/layers/LAYERS.html) for inspiration.
 Maybe the `ctrl` key can be first character for "major" mode?
 Inspiration:
 	- [HTML](https://www.spacemacs.org/layers/+lang/html/README.html)
 	- [javascript](https://www.spacemacs.org/layers/+lang/javascript/README.html)